ThemeColor

 open class ThemeColor: NSColor

-subclass that dynamically changes its colors whenever
+ThemeColor is a NSColor subclass that dynamically changes its colors whenever

 a new theme is make current.